Tabrizian/DataStructures/README.md

 * Linked List Two Way (in progress)

 ## Special Thanks To:
-AliAkbar Badri who contributed to this project.
+AliAkbar Badri who cooperated on this project.